 Feedback on completion of tasks is given as you progress through the course.
 You will also be assessed while on site completing your placement of minimum 120 hours.
 Your placement supervisor will be asked to provide feedback reports on your progress and on your overall placement performance.

 There are no specific entry requirements, however to gain maximum benefit from this training, you will need to be able to speak, read and write fluently in English.
 It is recommended that applicants have completed to at least a Year 11 secondary school level or a Certificate III level qualification.
+You will need to be comfortable using a computer and the Internet, with reliable online access.
 All applicants will be required to undertake a pre- training review, including an evaluation of existing language, literacy and numeracy skills.

 Special note regarding placement during this course and employment after completion of this course